A book review written by: Lee Sonogan

 Throughout its publication history, Nineteen Eighty-Four has been either banned or legally challenged as subversive or ideologically corrupting.
 In fact, according to the American Library Association, it’s one of the world’s top ten most banned books.
 By 1989, Nineteen Eighty-Four had been translated into sixty-five languages, more than any other novel in English at the time.

-Stephen King, David Bowie, Mel Gibson, and Game of Thrones star Kit Harington have all listed the novel as or among their favorite books of all time.
+Stephen King, David Bowie, Mel Gibson, and Game of Thrones star Kit Harington have all listed the novel as or among their favourite books of all time.
 The book goes deep in the future past modern/capitalist ideas.
 It discusses an extreme measure of totalitarianism, classes, influence, absolutes and many more ideas that make the dystopia world work.
-For written a long time ago, the book speaks of many issues that are relevent today.
+For written a long time ago, the book speaks of many issues that are relevant today.
 Every topic and theme is told by Winston as he slowly becomes conscious of how the world really works and rebels against the party.
-After so much pages,dialog and interesting chapters, the ending will make you feel awkward and sad as you ponder reality and your role as a human being.
+After so many pages, dialogue and interesting chapters, the ending will make you feel awkward and sad as you ponder reality and your role as a human being.
 I recommend this book to everyone that likes epic speeches, political themes and alternative type of worlds that have relevance in modern times.